katiaku/katiaku/README.md

 ### :woman_technologist: Why Me?

 #### I am a problem solving Frontend Developer based in Northern Spain 🏄‍♀️.
-My goal is to make the world just a little bit better by creating modern, intuitive and sensory pleasing web and mobile apps ✨.
+My goal is to make the world just a little bit better by creating modern, intuitive and sensory pleasing apps ✨.
 #### Driven by my natural curiosity and love for technology 🤖, I started coding with Visual Basic and HTML as a kid, went on with SPSS and R while getting my degree in Sociology, and finally converted my lifelong hobby into full-time profession after COVID pandemic.
 #### Fav subjects: everything in and around JavaScript frontend libraries and frameworks, CSS, cybersecurity and history of computers and programming.
 #### Random fact: feel free speaking to me in English | Español | Pусский | 日本語.